themesberg/flowbite/content/getting-started/nuxt-js.md

 ## Create a Nuxt.js project

-Before continuing this guide make sure that you have Node.js and NPM installed on your local machine.
+Before continuing make sure that you have Node.js and NPM installed on your local machine.

 1. Create a new Nuxt.js project by running the following command in your terminal: